dittocade/script/README.md

 ### I/O

 Nodes can optionally be invoked with _inputs_ and provide _outputs_.
-Builtin nodes can also be passed _options__, custom data which must be known at transpile time and cannot be changed by any inputs.
+Builtin nodes can also be passed _options_, custom data which must be known at transpile time and cannot be changed by any inputs.
 Inputs and options not passed remain set to a default value, while unused outputs are discarded.

 ### Execution flow

-Nodes can provide multiple _entries_ that can be called by other nodes and _callbacks_ that will call further nodes.
+Nodes can provide multiple _callbacks_ that will call further nodes.

 ## Syntax